Dafidofff/enf-jax/README.md

 ___
 ## Overview
-This is the reproducibility repo for the paper  "Grounding Continuous Representations in Geometry: Equivariant Neural Fields"".
+This is the reproducibility repo for the paper  "Grounding Continuous Representations in Geometry: Equivariant Neural Fields".
 All experiments in the paper should be reproducible using the code in this repository.
 Data for the experiments is mostly downloadable via torch-dataloaders.
 However, the celeb-A dataset should be downloaded via the following [https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html](link).
 Shapenet data is downloaded via the [https://www.shapenet.org/](shapenet) website.

 ___